An Exclusive Kitchen Tour of the World-Famous Georgetown Cupcake!

 The girls left their careers in the fashion and venture capital industries in order to follow their passion for baking and opened a cupcake shop of their own in Washington, DC.
 Since then, they have expanded their worldwide presence by starring in their own TLC reality show “DC Cupcakes” and became best-selling authors of recipe books “The Cupcake Diaries” and “Sweet Celebrations.”
 They also started to ship their cupcakes nationwide and opened locations in Bethesda, New York City, Boston, Los Angeles, and Atlanta.
 Their SoHo shop in NYC is my go-to cupcake provider for all events and parties.

 When I was eight years old, I interned at the D.C. shop for the day and got to go behind the scenes and observe the techniques that go into making their treats so delectable.
-Fast forward seven years later, and I got to re-visit Georgetown Cupcake in Washington for a kitchen tour, exclusive to Carrie’s Chronicles.
+Fast forward seven years later, and I got to re-visit Georgetown Cupcake in Washington for an exclusive kitchen tour.
 The warm, welcoming nature of the bakery, as well as their heavenly cupcake flavors, certainly have lasted all this time!

 Upon entering the kitchen, there was a delicious aroma that permeated the air.
 I later learned that this was the smell of dozens of Hummingbird cupcakes, fresh out of the oven.
 Banana, pineapple, and pecans are baked into the cake, which is then topped with the store’s “signature swirl” of vanilla cream cheese frosting, chopped pecans, and a blue fondant hummingbird.
 In another corner of the kitchen, a staffer was swirling cherry-infused cream cheese frosting onto Cherry Blossom cupcakes with lightning speed and mind-blowing precision.
 Across the table, another worker was stamping out fondant easter eggs for the Easter Egg Hunt Chocolate cupcakes, made with Valrhona chocolate and topped with "green grass" vanilla buttercream.
 By this point, I was absolutely drooling.